 - In a service project essay, consider outlining the processes followed.

-As the name suggests, the goal of this section is providing the results of your paper.
+As the name suggests, the goal of this section is to provide the results of your paper.
 If the study is not completed, you can provide a theory on the results or tentative findings.

 Just like in your essay, the conclusion is the last part of your abstract.
 Here, you summarize the content that you have provided in the entire abstract.
 To make the conclusion more effective, try to answer the question: “What do the results that you have provided mean?”